networknt/light-doc/content/en/concern/client.md

 CompletableFuture<ClientResponse> callService(URI uri, ClientRequest request, Optional<String> requestBody)
 ```

-The user can call this method or `getRequestService(URI uri, ClientRequest request, Optional<String> requestBody)` which combine the `callService()` with a circuit breaker to cache the established connections and reuse them without considering the type of connection.
+The user can call this method or `getRequestService(URI uri, ClientRequest request, Optional<String> requestBody)` which combines the `callService()` with a circuit breaker to cache the established connections and reuse them without considering the type of connection.

 ##### HTTP/1.1 Connection
-* **Multiple connections** will be added to connection pool for the same host.
+* **Multiple connections** will be added to the connection pool for the same host.
   * This workflow is to monitor whether there are connections that are not yet occupied by other requests and are not waiting for a reponse when a request is sent.
 If this is the case, reuse the connection until the connection is closed or the maximum number of requests is reached.
 Otherwise, a new connection is established and cached into the connection pool for this host.

 ##### HTTP/2 Connection